NorfairKing/dekking/README.md

 If you really want to automate such a thing, you can use the `report.json` file that `dekking-report` outputs.

+## Some part of my code fails to compile with coverage

+Because of `RankNTypes` and limitations of `ImpredicativeTypes`, sometimes the source-transformed version of a function does not type-check anymore.
+A common example is Servant's `hoistServerWithContext`, see [ghc ticket 22543](https://gitlab.haskell.org/ghc/ghc/-/issues/22543).

+There are three ways to selectively turn off coverage:

+1. With an `--exception` for the plugin: `-fplugin-opt=Dekking:--exception=My.Module`
+2. With a module-level annotation: `{-# ANN module "NOCOVER" #-}`
+3. With a function-level annotation: `{-# ANN hoistServerWithContext "NOCOVER" #-}`

 ## Why not "just" use HPC?

 * Strong nix support